PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

 Whether you're using your pool for fitness, to tan or keep the kids entertained during isolation, we recommend consulting a pool professional to sufficiently sanitise your water to ensure the virus that activates COVID-19 does not spread while swimming.

 According to the Center for Disease Control (CDC), there's no evidence that COVID-19 can be transmitted through pools when they are properly operated, maintained and disinfected.
 So, keeping pool water safe to swim in is more important than ever, and there's no better person to adjust your pool water than your local pool man.

 If you already rely on a pool professional to keep your pool in tip-top shape, the good news is that the vast majority of pool professionals are continuing to service pools to ensure they stay sanitary and clean during this time.
-If, however, you're in search of a local pool expert, you can use our Dealer Locator to connect with one nearest you.
+If, however, you're in search of a local pool expert, you can use our Dealer Locator to connect with the one nearest you.

 BEFORE HIRING YOUR POOL MAN: